mrgeyer/classtris/README.md

 To load other students in the que, press THEN above those student's names To load a new question, click UP.

+## Teams and Points

+Students are randomly put on 4 teams when students are loaded.
+To award points to a student's team, click 1,2,3,4 when they are up.
+Click GAME OVER to show the winning team.

 ## Blakboard

  Hold down mouse to draw.
 Type letters to write where the mouse is pointing.
 Click the screen to change the text location.